24 Kid-Friendly Minute to Win It Games

 Each team gets a stack of plastic cups.
 The first player runs to a table and builds a pyramid (3-2-1 formation), then rushes back to tag the next teammate.
 That player must take it down and rebuild it.
 The first team to finish wins.

-Mom Tip: For younger kids, use fewer cups so they don’t get frustrated.
+Mom Tip: To simplify, use fewer cups so they don’t get frustrated.

 Straw Race